Saturday 23rd of January

 I was always taught that walking is very good for our body and our health.
 But walking in nature was a truly unique experience.
 Listening to the water, feeling the wind and looking all the trees was relaxing and exhilarating at the same time.
 We walked on some stones through a stream and then headed into the woods.
 We discovered pretty cool things on our way to the dam.
 We ate some roots from the ground that actually tasted good, we climbed the mountains following poops from ‘goats’ -that weren’t actually goats as we figured out at the end- we found some self-made wood shelters of animals and wild mushrooms on the earth.
 We climbed a hill as the rain was falling on our faces and we watched a bird flying through the dam.
 Maybe all these memories seem simple and dull to you, but to me that very moment I was there, every little thing was a piece of a big puzzle called ‘ADVENTURE’.
 Everything was important, everything was beautiful even the black little bug that i noticed walking on the earth alone.

 I was thankful it was January and there weren’t any snakes to bite me but I was trying to be thoughtful with my steps just in case.
 Silly me, right?
 The view was stunning from any spot.
 It was just magical!
 ‘Heaven is a place on earth’, I kept repeating to myself.
 We made it to the dam right after 15.00 only to discover we could just take the car and come enjoy the view.
 But it wouldn’t be the same right?
 Of course not.
-Our feet wouldn’t hurt, our shoes wouldn’t be destroyed and we wouldn’t be dehydrated.
+Our feet wouldn’t hurt, our shoes wouldn’t be full of mud and we wouldn’t be dehydrated.
 But this is what we wanted!
 We wanted an adventure and we got it!

 Needless to say we needed 1 hour and a half to get back to our car because we had to walk up to the main road and climb over a mountain.
 I thought I couldn’t continue and my feet hurt so bad.
 In that very moment we heard a noise, turned around and saw nature’s beauty in front of us.
 Four mouflons looking at us and then running away.
 They were so beautiful.
 It was then when we realised it wasn’t a goat we were following before but these stunning creatures.